LeBron hits 38K, but Embiid leads 76ers past Lakers - TSN.ca

 LOS ANGELES (AP) — LeBron James became the second player in NBA history to score 38,000 career points, but Joel Embiid had 35 points and 11 rebounds while the Philadelphia 76ers held off the Los Angeles Lakers 113-112 Sunday night for their seventh win in nine games.

-Westbrook drove to the hoop with a chance to win it, but couldn't get off a shot or a pass, with an apparent crosscourt pass attempt deflecting off Niang's hands before time ran out.
+The Lakers didn't called timeout as Westbrook drove to the hoop with a chance to win it.
+He couldn't get off a shot or a pass, with an apparent crosscourt pass attempt deflecting off Niang's hands before time ran out.

+“(Embiid) was grabbing my wrist,” Westbrook said.
+“I couldn't get my hand up to shoot. ...
+Couldn't get the ball up.
+It's frustrating, but I know the game didn't come down to that one shot.”

 Westbrook had 20 points, 14 rebounds and 11 assists, extending his NBA record with his 198th career triple-double.
 Westbrook has four triple-doubles off the bench this season, putting him past Detlef Schrempf for the career record for triple-doubles as a reserve.